paulo-amaral/rosa-bot-frontend/README.md

 # ROSA BOT
 Frontend for ROSA API.
-Just clone and save on apache/nginx http server.
+Just clone and configure on apache/nginx http server.